On top of the mountain, again

 For a more in-depth analysis of the four factors noted in this series, please see Key strategy: 4 key risk factors as the Fed tapers.

 Equity outlook: Constructive macro view

 Despite problems in Ukraine and China, and despite the modest consumption data in the USA, U.S. labor markets appear to be well into recovery—with the exception of the long-term unemployed.
 From this perspective, it would appear that the U.S. is probably the most attractive major investment market at the moment.
-While the fixed investment environment of the U.S. is still quite poor, corporate profits and household net worth have hit record levels.
+While the fixed investment environment of the U.S. is still quite poor, and household net worth have hit record levels.
 Hopefully, all of this wealth and liquidity can find their way into a new wave of profitable investment opportunities and significantly augment the improvement in the current economic recovery.
 For investors who see a virtuous cycle of employment, consumption and investment in the works, the continued outperformance of growth stocks over value stocks could remain the prevailing trend, favoring the iShares Russell 1000 Growth Index (IWF) and growth-oriented companies such as Google (GOOG) or Apple (AAPL).